cai-mj/cai-mj.github.io/_pages/about.md

 * (December 1 2017) We released our [UTJA Dataset (University of Tokyo - Joint Attention)](https://github.com/cai-mj/UTJA_dataset).
 * (October 29, 2017) We gave an oral presentation at [The Second International Workshop on Egocentric Perception, Interaction and Computing](http://www.eyewear-computing.org/EPIC_ICCV17/program.asp) (in conjunction with ICCV 2017).
 The smart phone recorded video can be watched [here](https://youtu.be/s4Ifz6PCJ1E).
 * (August 8, 2017) Our paper on spatial-temporal detection of joint attention from multiple first-person videos has been accepted to ICCV workshop [[Project page]](https://cai-mj.github.io/publication/2017-10-01-iccvw).
-* (February 1, 2017) Our paper on hand grasp analysis has been accepted to IEEE Transactions on Human-Machine Systems.
+* (February 1, 2017) Our paper on hand grasp analysis has been accepted to IEEE Transactions on Human-Machine Systems [[Project page]](https://cai-mj.github.io/publication/2017-08-01-THMS).